lukasNo1/opi/README.md

 The bot will sell a covered call each month on the assets you select

-The covered call will always be the first OTM call (current asset price + 1$, adjustable in the configuration for more growth)
+The covered call will be the first OTM call per default (current asset price + 1$, adjustable in the configuration for more growth)

 The bot buys back (rolls) the option contract each month, one day before expiration